-Recognizing the many local benefits of tapping solar, wind and other renewable resources, state governments have long driven American progress on renewable energy policy.
+Recognizing the many local benefits of tapping solar, medical wind and other renewable resources, state governments have long driven American progress on renewable energy policy.
 This support is motivated by a number of different reasons:

 - To encourage in-state economic development and the creation of jobs